 Only option left is to close the report and save the changes(don't do this, click No), thank god my changes are saved and columns are deleted.

 Wait a second, my aim was to cut the columns and paste them into other table and here I am left with a table without those columns, Great.

 Intresting thing about this is that, this behavior is not consistent cut/paste will work fine for some time and then suddenly you will get this error and then you don't have any option other then doing all unsaved work again :(

-Yesterday I wrote my first article showing how a tab control like structure can be implemented in SSRS report.
+Yesterday I wrote my first Code Project article Implementing an ugly tab structure in reporting services showing how a tab control like structure can be implemented in SSRS report.
 I had implemented this in one of my projects and this post [How to create excel like tab lay out?] inspired me to share it.
 Although it's not very elegant implementation but it was good enough for me to fulfill client requirement.

 As we don't have any click events in reporting services I had to use Visibility can be toggled by another report item property to show hide tab contents.
 I used text boxes and tables to get a tab control like structure but any other control can be used which supports this property or a rectangle to use combination of report items.